cncf/svg-autocrop-serverless/README.md

 ![photo](https://i.imgur.com/A43XVLY.png)

-So, we can do 31 logo autocrops per penny.
+100,000 invocations divided by ($31.74 x 100 cents) is 32, so we can do 32 logo autocrops per penny.